n1ghtmare/n1ghtmare.github.io/_posts/2023-08-29-dynamic-vs-static-dispatch-in-rust.md

 }
 ```

-We will proceed to implement this trait:
+We will proceed by implementing this trait:

 ```rust
 struct HTML {